Some very famous brands have been talking to us recently about ethics.

 The farmers look after the land so that it can be passed onto their children and they look after the animals so they will be productive and keep giving us wool.

 Not all parts of the world are as plentiful as New Zealand enjoying as much rainfall and sunshine and a moderate climate for wool.
-These third-world farming communities need our help and support so they too can reach maximum potential.
+Third-world farming communities need our help and support so they too can reach maximum potential.

 Rather the calling for a boycott on wool, which hurts the good growers, why not work with these communities and show them how it’s done.
 Shunning third world farmers out of your own ignorance does not make the world a better place.